-Ownership and management:
+Ownership and management

-- In line with the NPPF, landlords providing affordable housing for rent should be a registered provider, except where it is included as part of a Build-to-Rent scheme (in which case the landlord need not be a registered provider). - Applicants are encouraged to contact the council and discuss options for the long-term ownership and management of new affordable homes for rent, including a transfer to the council's own management company Westminster Builds. - The council will use S106 legal agreements to ensure new affordable homes for rent managed by registered providers remain affordable in perpetuity.
+- In line with the NPPF, landlords providing affordable housing for rent should be a registered provider, except where the affordable housing is included as part of a Build-to-Rent scheme (in which case the landlord need not be a registered provider). - Applicants are encouraged to contact the council and discuss options for the long-term ownership and management of new affordable homes for rent, including a transfer to the council's own management company Westminster Builds. - The council will use S106 legal agreements to ensure new affordable homes for rent managed by registered providers remain affordable in perpetuity.

-Service charges:
+Service charges

 - Service charges are costs for the management, repair and maintenance of a building, which can be recovered from leaseholders by landlords.
-High quality and sustainable materials will help to minimise repairs to a building. - Where affordable homes are provided as part of a planning application, applicants are requested to set out their management and service charge strategy at the planning stage.
-This should include how the strategy will ensure that service charges are affordable to residents and how transparency on costs will be ensured. - Providers are encouraged to follow good practice guidance with regards to service charges such as the RICS Code of Practice and the Mayors Service Charge Charter.
+High quality and sustainable materials will help to minimise repairs to a building. - Where affordable homes are provided as part of a planning application, applicants should set out their management and service charge strategy at the planning stage.
+This should include how the strategy will ensure that service charges are affordable to residents and how transparency on costs will be ensured. - Providers are encouraged to follow good practice guidance with regards to service charges such as the RICS Code of Practice and the Mayor's Service Charge Charter.

-Protection of affordable housing:
+Protection of affordable housing

-- The council will not allow the loss of affordable homes in Westminster. - In line with paragraph 9.8 of the City Plan, the council will not support increases in affordable housing that do not result in an increase in the number of new homes.
-Therefore, outside of existing council housing estates, the council will not permit the purchase of market tenure homes to change their tenure to meet affordable housing requirements.
+• As set out in Policy 9(B), the council will not allow the net loss of affordable housing in Westminster.

-In line with paragraph 9.9 of the City Plan, registered provider owned affordable homes delivered through section 106 agreements may be allowed to change to market tenure provided the unit is vacant, the affordable homes are re-provided in Westminster and are of an equal or higher quality in terms of size, location and design quality, and the change is part of a transparent asset management process.
+- In line with paragraph 9.8 of the City Plan, the council will not permit the purchase of market tenure homes to change their tenure to meet affordable housing requirements. - In line with paragraph 9.9 of the City Plan, registered provider owned affordable homes delivered through Section 106 agreements may be allowed to change to market tenure provided the unit is vacant and the affordable homes are re-provided in Westminster.
+The reprovided affordable homes should be of comparable tenure, of an equal or higher quality in terms of size, location and design quality, and the change is part of a transparent asset management process.

-3.6 Non-conventional types of housing and how they will contribute to affordable housing
+3.7 Non-conventional types of housing and how they will contribute to affordable housing